millenomi/mover-mini-binaries/README.md

 Following this section are update news.
 Look below them for a quick start on the use of this library.

+# Update: Oct 11th, 2010

+The Labs are glad to announce the Mover Mini beta release.

+This release updates Mover Mini to add:

+ * **THIS LIBRARY IS NOT READY FOR PRODUCTION.** It will raise an exception if used past its expiration date of **October 20th, 2010** (which incidentally is when the Labs have planned to release the final version of Mover Mini).
+Do not deploy apps that include this library to end users.

+ * A business model.

+ * Advertising views.
+If the user lingers on the table view, a "Powered by Mover" banner appears in the area above the table.
+Tapping the banner's "Learn More" button shows an advertising view that covers the entire screen for the "Powered by Mover" program.
+(Currently, the URL for the Powered by Mover program page redirects to the Mover home page, but this will change in the future.)
+There are two new delegate methods that inform you of the state of the ad overlay to ensure your app can react to it.

+ * Details of the Powered by Mover program will be added in the coming weeks as part of the 1.x release line of Mover Mini.
+You can participate in it if you want!
+This will add you to the Powered by Mover ad page.
+For more information, [contact the Labs](http://infinite-labs.net/me).
+Participation in the Program will be free of charge.

+Yes, you need to let the ad view and banner display.
+In exchange, **Mover Mini is free**.

 # Update: Oct 5th, 2010

 `MvrEngine` has partial telemetry (logging) support now, and will log many (but not all) interesting events.